 FillingPeel the peaches and cut into smaller pieces.
 Place them together with the lemon juice in a food processor and blitz until smooth.

-- Pour the peach whole milk kefir into a medium bowl, then add peach puree and maple syrup and stir together.
+- Pour the peach whole milk kefir (or strawberry oat) into a medium bowl, then add peach puree and maple syrup and stir together.
 Add cornstarch and agar powder and keep stirring until both have completely dissolved.

 - Strain the filling mixture into a small bowl, then transfer it to the tart bases.
 Place in the fridge for at least 4 hours or overnight.
 Decorate with fresh peach slices, blueberries, and mint leaves.
 Enjoy!